chriskyfung/AutoFetcher-IG-Stories-to-GDrive/index.md

 2. Go to your Google Developer Hub, and create a new trigger for this project.

 3. In the Add Trigger Dialog, choose the function name that you previously copied.
-Also, select an appropriate time interval to call the function, as the example below.
+Also, select an appropriate time interval (6 - 12 hours) to call the function, as the example below.

 <!--{:style="margin-left:2.5rem"}
 ![Setup a Google App Script Timed Trigger]({{site.url}}{{ site.baseurl }}/docs/images/setup_a_google_app_script_timed_trigger.png){:width="737" height="811"}-->